pmean/build-website/text/05/EnoughData.md

 First compute a confidence interval for the correlation coefficient.
 If that interval is so narrow that you can rule out the possibility of a clinically important shift, then your sample size is large enough.
 How large a correlation is clinically significant?
-That\'s very hard to say.
+That's very hard to say.
 The correlation is a unitless quantity, and usually you need some measure in physical units (meters, kilograms, etc.) before you can talk about clinical importance.